Division of Student Affairs | Senior Staff

 Cheryl S. Finlay, PhD

-Cheryl Finlay began serving as the Director of Career Development and Placement Assistance (CDPA) in 2008.
+Cheryl Finlay began serving as the Director of the Career Center in 2008.
 Finlay has worked for over 35 years as a professional in the fields of career development and placement services.
-As director of CDPA, she is responsible for developing and administering an array of career development and placement services for Pitt students, encouraging employers to recruit and hire Pitt graduates, guiding students through the entire career planning and placement process, promoting all placement materials, engaging faculty, alumni, staff and administrators in placement activities, overseeing employment services for students and alumni, including temporary and student employment, summer jobs, summer internships, and full-time jobs.
+As director of the Career Center, she is responsible for developing and administering an array of career development and placement services for Pitt students, encouraging employers to recruit and hire Pitt graduates, guiding students through the entire career planning and placement process, promoting all placement materials, engaging faculty, alumni, staff and administrators in placement activities, overseeing employment services for students and alumni, including temporary and student employment, summer jobs, summer internships, and full-time jobs.

 Other responsibilities include overseeing all career fairs, the on-campus recruitment program, leadership development, networking events, job shadowing program, post-graduate placement data reporting, and the Pitt Career Network comprised of alumni volunteers.
-The offices of Disability Resources and Services, Marketing and Communication, Career Development and Placement Assistance, and the Outside the Classroom Curriculum reports to Finlay.
+The offices of Disability Resources and Services, Marketing and Communication, Career Center, and the Outside the Classroom Curriculum reports to Finlay.

 Prior to joining the Pitt staff, Finlay worked in the Career Development Center of Jewish Family & Children’s Service for 11 years, including the past four as the director.
 She also served as the Executive Director of the Chatham College Center for Professional Development, as Director of the Point Park College Career Planning and Placement Office, and in private practice as a career consultant.
 She is a member of the Southeastern/Atlantic Coast Career Conference (SEACnet); the National Association of Colleges and Employers (NACE), serving as a NACE Ambassador; the Eastern Association of Colleges and Employers (EACE), serving on the Sponsorship Committee; and the National Association of Student Personnel Administrators (NASPA).
 Finlay is the Recording Secretary of the Executive Board of the Lambda Sigma National Sophomore Honor Society and has been staff advisor for Pitt’s Alpha Chapter for the past three years.